thearchitector/styled-prose/README.md

 font_name = "EB Garamond"
 ```

-With that stylesheet, and some basic prose, you can generate an image.
+Using that stylesheet, and some basic prose, you can generate an image.
+The requested font family `EB Garamond` and its license are downloaded from Google Fonts and cached automatically; subsequent generations use those cached fonts.

 ```python
 from PIL import Image